-The term "assign" or "assigned" refers to appointing someone to do a specific task.
+The term "assign" or "assigned" refers to appointing someone to do a specific task or designating something to be provided to one or more people.

-• The prophet Samuel foretold that King Saul would "assign" the best young men of Israel to serve in the military.

-- Moses "assigned" each of the twelve tribes of Israel a portion of the land of Canaan for them to live on. - Under the Old Testament law, certain tribes of Israel were assigned to serve as priests, artists, singers and builders. - Depending on the context, "assign" could be translated as "give" or "appoint" or "choose for the task of." - The term "assigned" could be translated as "appointed" or "given the task."
+- The prophet Samuel foretold that King Saul would "assign" the best young men of Israel to serve in the military. - Moses "assigned" to each of the twelve tribes of Israel a portion of the land of Canaan for them to live on. - Under the Old Testament law, certain tribes of Israel were assigned to serve as priests, artists, singers and builders. - Depending on the context, "assign" could be translated as "give" or "appoint" or "choose for the task of." - The term "assigned" could be translated as "appointed" or "given the task."

-(See also: appoint, appointed, Samuel, Saul (OT))
+(See also: appoint, Samuel, Saul (OT))